 Nature Walks and Hiking opportunities – at Queen Elizabeth Park you are not stuck in a vehicle but you can get out explore areas such as Maramagambo Forest, Kyambura Gorge which is part of the Western Rift Valley, the Mweya Peninsula, and you hike along the Ishasha River in Isasha.

 If you are an avid hiker, love nature walks then you will find Queen Elizabeth Park just the right place for you.

 .
 Queen Elizabeth Park does not mean being stuck in a vehicle but the freedom to explore and discover out of the vehicle on foot along Ishasha River, in Maramagambo Forest, exploring the Kyambura Gorge with the River of the Blind, and along the Mweya Peninsula that overlooks the Kazinga Tracking.

 There are 10 species of primates found in Queen Elizabeth Park – the most popular one is the Chimpanzee which is found in the gash in the Savannah – the Kyambura Gorge which has been called “the lost valley” by BBC in a documentary and is commonly referred to “the Valley of the Apes.”

-Kyambura Gorge on a Chimpanzee Trek is one os the most fascinating areas in Queen Elizabeth Park to see, as you the descent into the valley you will be simply amazed.
+Kyambura Gorge on a Chimpanzee Trek is one of the fascinating areas in Queen Elizabeth Park to see, as you the descent into the valley you will be simply amazed.

 In the Gorge, you cross Rivers, meander through the thick forest in search of chimpanzees and spot other wildlife, primates and birds as you do so.